chirindaopensource/brexit_uncertainty_index_covid_uncertainty_index/README.md

 -   Credit to Ismet Gocer, Julia Darby, and Serdar Ongan for their novel methodology in constructing a context-aware uncertainty index.
 -   Thanks to the developers of the `statsmodels`, `pandas`, `spacy`, and `nltk` libraries, which are the foundational pillars of this analytical pipeline.

+--

+*This README was generated based on the structure and content of `brexit_related_uncertainty_index_draft.ipynb` and follows best practices for research software documentation.*